mtinti/utr_bsf_code/README.md

 We deposited and divided in subsection the code used for the data analysis

 -  <a href="alignment_code/">alignment_code</a> <br>
-this section contains the scripts to align the fastq files to the reference genome
+This section contains the scripts to align the fastq files to the reference genome

 -  <a href="pca_code/">alignment_code</a> <br>
 This section contains the scripts to visualize a PCA on the read counts for the analysed samples <br>